daattali/ddpcr/README.md

 You can also view or edit specific parameters.
-When identifying failed wells, one of the conditions for a successful run is to have at least 5000 droplets in the well (Bio-Rad claims that every well has 20000 droplets).
-If you know that your particular experiment had much less droplets than usual and as a result `ddpcr` thinks that all the wells are failures, you can change the setting
+When identifying failed wells, one of the conditions for a successful run is to have at least 5,000 droplets in the well (Bio-Rad claims that every well has 20,000 droplets).
+If you know that your particular experiment had much fewer droplets than usual and as a result `ddpcr` thinks that all the wells are failures, you can change the setting